I often make fun of my parents for watching shows such as Numbers and The Mentalist.

-So yea.
+So yeah.
 I make fun of my parents and try to convince them to watch shows with depth and drama.
 Shows that leave you hanging and wanting more.
 Shows that don’t offer you a gift-wrapped package, but instead light it on fire.
 Shows that leave you heartbroken for the next 6 days and 23 hours.
-Anything on HBO or AMC would suffice.
+Anything on Netflix, HBO, or AMC would suffice.

 But then I realized that I am a hypocrite.

 You see, in the past few weeks before going to bed, I have made a habit of popping in an episode of a show like The Big Bang Theory.
 This show happens to be a sitcom, but follows the same predictable formula as the crime “dramas” that I so despise.

 In the interest of full disclosure, I’ll also I admit that I have had the same affection for such shows as Friends and How I Met Your Mother.

 I never realized that I was such a hypocrite towards my parents’ taste in television entertainment until I was commenting on A Crow From Wolves‘ blog and defending my beloved Big Bang Theory.